 4. Remove Excess Items from Your Trunk

 From the physics point of view, the more the weight of an object is, the more effort it takes to move it.
 Periodically check the contents of your trunk, and sometimes the interior to remove all unnecessary things.
-If you are going to save gas and conduct a proper money management, you do not need to use your car as storage.
+If you are going to save gas and conduct proper money management, you do not need to use your car as storage.
 No wonder leading manufacturers are struggling to reduce the weight of vehicles, inserting aluminum parts.
-Weight reduction for a couple of tens of kilograms is already considered an achievement, and car gas savings from this can reach a few percents.
+Weight reduction for a couple of tens of kilograms is already considered an achievement, and car gas savings from this can reach a few percent.

 5. Avoid Traffic Jams

 To begin with, try not to get stuck in them.
 Track the traffic on the future route of the trip, and choose the appropriate time.
 Try to drive less during peak hours.
 As it was said above – smoothly accelerate and smoothly stop.
 Watch not only on the car moving in front of you but also for the previous one – this will help you to lose speed in advance.
 If you stand tight you can muffle the engine.